visoca/SNP-and-genotype-calling/docs/gatk.md

 * `--minimum-mapping-quality 20`: filter out alignments with mapping quality (MQ) <20
 * `--output-mode EMIT_VARIANTS_ONLY`: output only variants
 * `--dont-use-soft-clipped-bases`: avoid using soft-clipped bases to minimize false positive and false negative calls; this is recommended for RNASeq (and it is how bcftools works).
+* --native-pair-hmm-threads 4: use 4 threads to speed up the pair-HMM process

 When you have finished editing the bash script, save it as `gatk.sh`, make it executable with `chmod` and submit it to the job queue with `qsub`:
 ```bash